Azure/azure-quickstart-templates/301-logicapps-jobscheduler/README.md

 ## Usage

-To get the URL to call:
+To get the URL to call and create a new timer job:

 + Open the CreateTimerJob logic app
 + Expand the When a HTTP request is received trigger action